DivyaSreeVadlamudi/Wild-life-detection/README.md

 ## Team members: <br>
 Radhika Raghuwanshi - G32395729 Github username: GWRAD <br>
 Divya Sree Vadlamudi - G48698217 Github username: DivyaSreeVadlamudi <br>
+# Object Detection on Animal Dataset <br>
+This project outlines the process of training and evaluating a YOLOv8 model for object detection using an animal dataset.
+The goal is to recognize and classify objects (animals) in images.
+The training involved using annotated images with bounding boxes, which are crucial for teaching the model to localize objects within an image.
+Bounding boxes are drawn around the objects (animals) in the dataset images, and these serve as ground truth for the model to learn object localization.

+To enhance training efficiency, a pre-trained YOLOv8 model was used as a starting point.
+Transfer learning with a pre-trained model allows the model to leverage previously learned features from a large dataset (e.g., COCO dataset) and fine-tune on the specific animal dataset, improving performance and reducing the amount of time and data required for training.

 ## Objectives: <br>
 1. Detect and Localize Animals. <br>
 2. Use a CNN-based object detection model to detect animals in wildlife images , drawing bounding boxes around them. <br>